-For Voltaire, the trigger that sent him to Cirey in the first place also provided the impetus for much of his work while there.
-While in England, Voltaire had begun to compose a set of letters framed according to the well-established genre of the traveler reporting to friends about foreign lands.
-Montesquieu's 1721 Lettres Persanes, which offered a set of fictionalized letters by Persians allegedly traveling in France, and Swift's 1726 Gulliver's Travels were clear influences when Voltaire conceived this work.
-But he broke with these overtly fictionalized approaches by adopting a journalistic stance instead, one that offered readers an empirically recognizable account of several aspects of English society.
-Originally titled Letters on England, Voltaire left a draft of his text with a London publisher before returning home in 1729.
-Once in France, he began to expand the work, adding to the letters that he had drafted in England on the different religious sects of England and the English Parliament new letters, written in France, on English philosophy.
+For Voltaire, the events that sent him fleeing to Cirey were also the impetus for much of his work while there.
+While in England, Voltaire had begun to compose a set of letters framed according to the well-established genre of a traveler reporting to friends back home about foreign lands.
+Montesquieu's 1721 Lettres Persanes, which offered a set of fictionalized letters by Persians allegedly traveling in France, and Swift's 1726 Gulliver's Travels were clear influences when Voltaire conceived his work.
+But unlike the authors of these overtly fictionalized accounts, Voltaire innovated by adopting a journalistic stance instead, one that offered readers an empirically recognizable account of several aspects of English society.
+Originally titled Letters on England, Voltaire left a draft of the text with a London publisher before returning home in 1729.
+Once in France, he began to expand the work, adding to the letters drafted while in England, which focused largely on the different religious sects of England and the English Parliament, several new letters including some on English philosophy.
 The new text, which included letters on Bacon, Locke, Newton and the details of Newtonian natural philosophy along with an account of the English practice of inoculation for smallpox, also acquired a new title when it was first published in France in 1734: Lettres philosophiques.

 Before it appeared, Voltaire attempted to get official permission for the book from the royal censors, a requirement in France at the time.
 His publisher, however, ultimately released the book without these approvals and without Voltaire's permission.
-This made the first edition of the Lettres philosophiques illicit, a fact that contributed to the scandal that it triggered, but one that in no way explains it.
+This made the first edition of the Lettres philosophiques illicit, a fact that contributed to the scandal that it triggered, but one that in no way explains the furor the book caused.
 Historians in fact still scratch their heads when trying to understand why Voltaire's Lettres philosophiques proved to be so controversial.
-The only thing that is clear is that the work did cause a sensation that subsequently triggered a rapid and overwhelming response on the part of the French authorities—the book was publicly burned by the royal hangman several months after its release.
-It also made Voltaire into a widely known intellectual outlaw.
-Had it been executed, a royal lettre de cachet would have sent Voltaire to the royal prison of the Bastille as a result of the book; instead, he was able to flee with Du Châtelet to Cirey where the couple used the sovereignty granted by her aristocratic title to create a safe haven and base for Voltaire's new position as a philosophical rebel and writer in exile.
+The only thing that is clear is that the work did cause a sensation that subsequently triggered a rapid and overwhelming response on the part of the French authorities.
+The book was publicly burned by the royal hangman several months after its release, and this act turned Voltaire into a widely known intellectual outlaw.
+Had it been executed, a royal lettre de cachet would have sent Voltaire to the royal prison of the Bastille as a result of his authorship of Lettres philosophiques; instead, he was able to flee with Du Châtelet to Cirey where the couple used the sovereignty granted by her aristocratic title to create a safe haven and base for Voltaire's new position as a philosophical rebel and writer in exile.

 The centerpiece of this campaign was Voltaire's Éléments de la Philosophie de Newton, which was first published in 1738 and then again in 1745 in a new and definitive edition that included a new section, first published in 1740, devoted to Newton's metaphysics.
 Voltaire offered this book as a clear, accurate, and accessible account of Newton's philosophy suitable for ignorant Frenchman (a group that he imagined to be large).
-But he also conceived of it as a machine de guerre directed against the Cartesian establishment that, in his mind and that of his supporters, was holding France back from the modern light of scientific truth.
+But he also conceived of it as a machine de guerre directed against the Cartesian establishment, which he believed was holding France back from the modern light of scientific truth.
 Vociferous criticism of Voltaire and his work quickly erupted, with some critics emphasizing his rebellious and immoral proclivities while others focused on his precise scientific views.
-Voltaire collapsed both challenges into a singular vision of his enemy as “backward Cartesianism,”.
-As he fought fiercely to defend his positions an unprecedented culture war erupted in France centered on the character and value of Newtonian natural philosophy.
+Voltaire collapsed both challenges into a singular vision of his enemy as “backward Cartesianism”.
+As he fought fiercely to defend his positions, an unprecedented culture war erupted in France centered on the character and value of Newtonian natural philosophy.
 Du Châtelet contributed to this campaign by writing a celebratory review of Voltaire's Éléments in the Journal des savants, the most authoritative French learned periodical of the day.
 The couple also added to their scientific credibility by receiving separate honorable mentions in the 1738 Paris Academy prize contest on the nature of fire.
 Voltaire likewise worked tirelessly rebutting critics and advancing his positions in pamphlets and contributions to learned periodicals.
 By 1745, when the definitive edition of Voltaire's Éléments was published, the tides of thought were turning his way, and by 1750 the perception had become widespread that France had been converted from backward, erroneous Cartesianism to modern, Enlightened Newtonianism thanks to the heroic intellectual efforts of figures like Voltaire.

 This apparent victory in the Newton Wars of the 1730s and 1740s allowed Voltaire's new philosophical identity to solidify.
 Especially crucial was the way that it allowed Voltaire's outlaw status, which he had never fully repudiated, to be rehabilitated in the public mind as a necessary and heroic defense of philosophical truth against the enemies of error and prejudice.
 From this perspective, Voltaire's critical stance could be reintegrated into traditional Old Regime society as a new kind of legitimate intellectual martyrdom.
 Since Voltaire also coupled his explicitly philosophical writings and polemics during the 1730s and 1740s with an equally extensive stream of plays, poems, stories, and narrative histories, many of which were orthogonal in both tone and content to the explicit campaigns of the Newton Wars, Voltaire was further able to reestablish his old identity as an Old Regime man of letters despite the scandals of these years.
 In 1745, Voltaire was named the Royal Historiographer of France, a title bestowed upon him as a result of his histories of Louis XIV and the Swedish King Charles II.
 This royal office also triggered the writing of arguably Voltaire's most widely read and influential book, at least in the eighteenth century, Essais sur les moeurs et l'esprit des nations (1751), a pioneering work of universal history.
 The position also legitimated him as an officially sanctioned savant.
 In 1749, after the death of du Châtelet, Voltaire reinforced this impression by accepting an invitation to join the court of the young Frederick the Great in Prussia, a move that further assimilated him into the power structures of Old Regime society.